cambpaz/pricing-component/README.md

 ## Deployment 📦

-I used GitHub Pages to deploy this proyect.
+I used Vercel to deploy this proyect.
-You can find the deployed website [here](https://cambpaz.github.io/pricing-component/)
+You can find the deployed website [here](https://pricing-component-six.vercel.app/)

 ## Built with 🛠️